PrefectHQ/prefect-aws/docs/ecs_guide.md

 The ECS task running the Prefect worker should be an [*ECS service*](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html), given its long-running nature and need for auto-recovery in case of failure.
 ECS services seek to maintain the requested number of tasks.
 An ECS service automatically replaces any task that fails, which is ideal for managing a long-running process such as a Prefect worker.

-An ECS task definition creates ECS tasks.
+An ECS task definition describes creation of an ECS task.
 ECS tasks launch containers as specified in the task definition until the number of containers is met.
 This setup is ideal for ephemeral processes such as a Prefect flow run.

 Once the flow run completes, the ECS containers are spun down to a single container that runs the Prefect worker.
 This worker continues polling for work from the Prefect work pool.